 To address this issue, Deloitte and the Global Business Coalition for Education have co-authored a new research study, which examines the skills young people will need in the future and recommends solutions for business to help them succeed.

 The report, Preparing tomorrow’s workforce for the Fourth Industrial Revolution.
 For business: A framework for action calls on the business community to take a more proactive role in preparing today’s youth to ensure they are ready to become the workforce of tomorrow.

 The report highlights opportunities for the business community to contribute, focusing on “how to” best practices to reach and support youth globally.
 It offers four key recommendations for the business community to address these challenges:

-What actions should businesses prioritize to help bridge the youth skills gap?
+What actions should businesses prioritise to help bridge the youth skills gap?
 Click on the link to the right to download the report and find out more.

-Preparing tomorrow’s workforce for the Fourth Industrial Revolution supports Deloitte’s organization-wide ambition to empower 50 million people to succeed in the rapidly changing global economy by 2030.
-Through WorldClass, Deloitte is committed to applying its core skills, experience, and global reach to prepare today’s students and workers for tomorrow’s economy.
+Preparing tomorrow’s workforce for the Fourth Industrial Revolution supports Deloitte’s organisation-wide ambition to empower 50 million people to succeed in the rapidly changing global economy by 2030.
+Through WorldClass, Deloitte is committed to applying its core skills, experience and global reach to prepare today’s students and workers for tomorrow’s economy.
 The report will help to accelerate Deloitte’s impact and encourage collaboration around the world.